San Juanico Bridge: Features

-The San Juanico Bridge connects the islands of Leyte and Samar by linking the city of Tacloban to the town of Santa Rita, Samar.
+The San Juanico Bridge connects the islands of Leyte and Samar by linking the city of Tacloban in Leyte to the town of Santa Rita in Samar.
 It passes over the San Juanico Strait.
-The road infrastructure is the second longest bridge spanning a body of seawater in the Philippines after Cebu-Cordova Bridge, measuring 2164 m in total length.
+The road infrastructure is the third longest bridge spanning a body of seawater in the Philippines after the Cebu–Cordova Link Expressway and the Panguil Bay Bridge, measuring 2164 m in total length.
 It has 43 steel spans with the primary span measuring 192 m.

 The bridge's abutments are founded on steel H-piles while its piers are rock seated pedestals built using the Prepakt method, having single cylindrical shafts and tapered cantilevered copings.

 The bridge is part of the Pan–Philippine Highway (commonly known as the Maharlika Highway), a network of roads, bridges, and sea routes that connect the islands of Luzon, Samar, Leyte, and Mindanao in the country.
-The highway was proposed in 1965, and constructed under the administration of President Marcos to serve as the country's backbone of transportation.
+The highway was proposed in 1965, and constructed as part to serve as the country's backbone of transportation.

 Economic significance

+Nicknamed the "Bridge of Love", San Juanico is considered a major tourist destination of the locale especially the city of Tacloban.
+Tourists riding buses and jeepneys are allowed to alight in the middle of the bridge.
+Group tours are also organized.
+Boat tours have also been organized to give tourists a view of the bridge while at sea.

-The bridge is considered by the government as a main tourist destination of Tacloban.
-The San Juanico Bridge also serves as an important role for both the tourism and economies of the islands of Samar and Leyte by linking them.
+The San Juanico Bridge also serves as an important role for both the tourism and economies of the islands of Samar and Leyte by linking them which also relies on their respective agriculture industries.

 In popular culture

 Martial Law slang

-During martial law in the Philippines under then-president Ferdinand E. Marcos, military personnel who conducted tortures referred to one particular method of torture as "the San Juanico Bridge".
+During martial law in the Philippines under then-president Ferdinand Marcos, military personnel who conducted tortures referred to one particular method of torture as "the San Juanico Bridge".
 It involved a person being beaten while the victim's head and feet lay on separate beds and the body is suspended as though to form a bridge.